trcook/ejobs_scrape/README.md

 ejobs_scrape
 =================

 I hate keeping track of the job search manually.
 There are a lot of good jobs posted -- that's a good thing.
 This scrapy project will log you into your ejobs account ( you need to have one and it needs to be paid up ).
+It will then pull jobs for your desired subfield into a spreadsheet listing the start date, due date for submissions and description.

+- Because, let's admit it, we were all going to make this spreadsheet anyway and why not just automate the process.